Why Parkinson’s is Linked to Abnormal Gut Bacteria

 Cassani E, Privitera G, Pezzoli G, Pusani C, Madio C, Iorio L, Barichella M. Use of probiotics for the treatment of constipation in Parkinson’s disease patients.
 Minerva Gastroenterol Dietol.
 2011 Jun;57(2):117-21.

-Barboza JL, Okun MS, Moshiree B. The treatment of gastroparesis, constipation and small intestinal bacterial overgrowth syndrome in patients with Parkinson’s disease.
+Barboza JL, Okun MS, Moshiree B. The treatment of gastroparesis, constipation and small intestinal bacterial overgrowth in patients with Parkinson’s disease.
 Expert Opin Pharmacother.
 2015 Sep 16:1-16.

 Edwards LL, Quigley EM, Pfeiffer RF.
 Gastrointestinal dysfunction in Parkinson’s disease: frequency and pathophysiology.
 Neurology.
 1992 Apr;42(4):726-32.